Cutaneous fold theory, evolution and pathology

 Folds can also be differentiated by their depth, so you will find:

-•Complete folds; where the whole skin, epidermis, dermis and hypodermis, is entirely bent over.
+•Complete folds; where the whole skin, epidermis, dermis and hypodermis, is completely folded back on itself.

-Many complete folds are formed early in the life of an individual, when the skin is still supple and thin, but they keep on developing until you die.
+Many complete folds are formed early in the life of an individual, when the skin is still supple and thin, but they continue to develop until death.

 Complete folds start out as surface folds.